selabhvl/dat110public/week5/week5.md

 No username or password is needed for this test broker.
 Test that you can connect to the HiveMQ MQTT and publish/subscribe to the ‘Temp’ topic by running the main method in the MQTTSubTest and MQTTPubTest classes.

-##### Exercise 5.7 - IoT System with Message Broker
+##### Exercise 5.6.3 - IoT System with Message Broker
-You will be implementing the virtual IoT devices as clients using the Eclipse Paho MQTT https://www.eclipse.org/paho/ for publishing and subscribing.
+You will be implementing the virtual IoT devices as clients using the Eclipse Paho MQTT https://www.eclipse.org/paho/ client for publishing and subscribing.
 That is: the TemperatureDevice publishes the temperature reading to the HiveMQ MQTT broker on the topic "Temp" while the DisplayDevice subscribes to the topic "Temp" on the HiveMQ MQTT from where it receives the temperature reading.

 To get you started, you are provided with an initial implementation of the system which is available from here: